 These prices are based on the Higher Rate Motability Component.
 Pricing and offers are correct at the date of publication and are subject to confirmation.
 Pricing may not be accurate as pricing is updated quarterly.
 Unless otherwise stated, metallic paint at extra cost.
 Library image for illustration purposes only.

-Aero rear window wiper, Rear disc brakes, Bluetooth system, Speed limiter, ECO Stop/start function, Exterior temperature indicator, Auto dimming rear view mirror, Bolero Radio, Black wheel arch surrounds, Halogen headlights with LED daytime running lights...
+Aero rear window wiper, Rear disc brakes, Bluetooth system, Speed limiter, ECO Stop/start function, Exterior temperature indicator, Auto dimming rear view mirror, Black wheel arch surrounds, Halogen headlights with LED daytime running lights...

 It's easy with Motability!
 You choose the car, we do the rest.

 Combined - 57 mpg EC Extra Urban - 64 mpg EC Urban - 48.